propnex/interview-php-slimphp/README.md

 ## 📝 Notes

 - Code must run on **PHP 8.x**
-- You may use plain PHP or small libraries for CLI argument parsing
+- You may use plain PHP or small libraries for CLI argument or CSV parsing
 - Output must be clear and grouped as described